norikra/norikra.github.io/index.md

 To add queries and events, use `norikra-client` command, which included in `norikra-client` gem and `norikra-client-jruby` gem. `norikra-client-jruby` gem will be installed with `norikra`, but it requires JVM execution waits.
 Without JVM, use `norikra-client` gem with CRuby.

 For example, think about event streams related with one web service (ex: 'www').
-At first, define `target` with mandantory fields (in other words, minimal fields set for variations of 'www' events).
+At first, define `target` with mandatory fields (in other words, minimal fields set for variations of 'www' events).

     norikra-client target open www path:string status:integer referer:string agent:string userid:integer
     norikra-client target list